Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 Notes for guests

-Adventure Camping: Public camping aimed at primarily friend groups, families and individuals at restricted times of year.
+Adventure Camping: Public camping aimed at primarily friend groups, families and individuals.

 Two night stays: Available on a first come, first served basis, subject to availability.